 ICL candidates are between the ages of 20 and 45, have stable myopic (nearsighted) prescriptions of between -3.00 and -20.00, and do not have significant astigmatism.
 Our free consultation for ICL surgery includes all the necessary testing to determine whether ICL surgery is a good option for you.

-Hoopes Vision’s Salt Lake City-area facility is also home to EyeSurg of Utah, a state of the art, Medicare-approved ambulatory surgery center (ASC).
-Patients come to EyeSurg from all over Utah and the country for such procedures as cataract surgery, including the newest custom laser cataract procedures, lens implants like the Visian ICL, and corneal transplants including cutting-edge partial thickness transplant surgeries that are available in only a handful of clinics in the world.
+Hoopes Vision’s Salt Lake City-area facility is also home to EyeSurg of Utah, a state-of-the-art, Medicare-approved ambulatory surgery center (ASC).
+Patients come to EyeSurg from all over Utah and around the country for such procedures as cataract surgery, including the newest custom laser cataract procedures, lens implants like the Visian ICL, and corneal transplants including cutting-edge partial thickness transplant surgeries that are available in only a handful of clinics in the world.

 Hoopes Vision’s on-site ambulatory surgery center, EyeSurg of Utah, is a state-of-the-art facility that was designed from the ground up for surgical vision correction.
 Because it is specialized and used exclusively for eye surgery, EyeSurg of Utah offers advantages in speed, efficiency, and cost compared to a hospital or general surgery center, as well as reduced risk of infection.
 To facilitate advanced laser procedures such as Intacs and laser-assisted cornea transplants, it is adjacent to Hoopes Vision’s laser surgery center, one of the most advanced in the country.Tour our Facility